 Capital market financing, including commercial papers, has been gradually increased and rose to 44 percent of outstanding loans at the end of the quarter.

-Interest-bearing liabilities at the end of the period totalled SEK 23,886m (21,978), with an average interest rate of 2.14 per cent excluding, and 2.23 per cent including, commitment fees on the undrawn portion of committed credit facilities.
-Undrawn committed credit facilities amounted to SEK 2,083m.
+Interest-bearing liabilities at the end of the period totalled SEK 24,436m (21,978), with an average interest rate of 2.08 per cent excluding, and 2.18 per cent including, commitment fees on the undrawn portion of committed credit facilities.

-At 30 June, the average maturity was 3.6 years and the loan-to-value ratio was 46 per cent (46).
+Fabege has a commercial paper programme of SEK 5,000m, which was fully subscribed at the end of the quarter.
+The company has available credit facilities covering all outstanding commercial papers at any given time.
+At 30 September, the average maturity was 3.7 years and the loan-to-value ratio was 44 per cent (46).
 The level of capital tied up in certificate loans is calculated on the basis of underlying loan commitments.